 (3) The start-up cost at eXp Realty is extremely low at $199 + GST.
 Included in this fee, you get set up onto your CRM, all the real estate and tech platforms, and receive $400 in Stationery items.
 In contrast, pyramid schemes essentially fund the scheme through many avenues, one of which is charging very high start-up costs and fees.

-So, what actually funds eXp and the Revenue Share program you may wonder?
-A small percentage is paid from the company’s share of the commissions agents earn from transacting real estate until they reach their Cap.
-This means that Revenue Share isn’t payable without agents actually doing their day-to-day job, i.e. selling properties.
+So, what actually funds eXp and the revenue share program you may wonder?
+A small percentage is paid from the company’s side of the split from the commission agents earn in transacting real estate until they reach their Cap.
+This means that revenue share isn’t payable without agents actually doing their day-to-day job, i.e. selling properties.

-(4) Finally, eXp Australia and the eXp Realty brand focus on selling and transacting real estate, not revenue share.
-While revenue share can play a significant role in how eXp Realty agents are compensated, it is not the driving force.
+(4) Finally, eXp Australia and the company brand focus on selling and transacting real estate, not revenue share.
+While revenue sharing can play a significant role in how eXp Realty agents are compensated, it is not the driving force.
 It cannot be earned without the core aspect of eXp Realty’s business taking place – the transacting of real estate.

 If you attend an event held by eXp Realty or speak with a leadership team member, you will notice the same similarity emerge repeatedly.
 Their primary focus and goals are around the betterment of agents and helping them grow their businesses, sell more homes and achieve their goals.

-Less than 5% of eXp Realty agents have a focus on Revenue Share, with the remaining majority focused on listing and selling real estate.
+Less than 5% of the company's agents have a focus on revenue sharing, with the remaining majority focused on listing and selling real estate.